msperlin/beautiful-jekyll/content/matlabcode.md

 title: Matlab Code
 ---

 Here you can find Matlab code I have used for research or fun.
-Be aware that I no longer  use Matlab and all code available here are not being actively mantained.
+Be aware that **I no longer  use Matlab for research or any other project and all code available here is not being actively mantained**.

 ### ACD Models